ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

 If you want to read claims from the access token you need to add an API resource and API scope.
 And let the client use the new scope.

-In the IdentityServer configuration.
+1) In the IdentityServer configuration

-*The following is from the `IdentityServerOidcOpSample` [sample configuration]( https://github.com/ITfoxtec/FoxIDs.Samples/blob/master/src/IdentityServerOidcOpSample/Config.cs).*

     public IEnumerable<ApiResource> GetApiResources()
     {